jcobert/cobez-music/content/songs/the-eye-test-theme-from-the-eye-test-podcast.md

 date: Apr 10, 2022
 artwork: /images/cms/theme-song-art.jpg
 featured: true
-description: The Eye Test is a sports podcast, hosted by my good friend Brian Donovan.
-I currently produce the show - editing the episodes and prepping them for release.
-This song is the extended version of the intro theme music that I created for the show.
+description: This is the extended version of the intro theme music that I created for the show.
 links:
   spotify: https://open.spotify.com/track/0gLGKcUMjGQQ8aimmgjtL8?si=c6ed19eddf234a51